yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 //=> 10
 ```

-We can also use parenthesis and the Order of Operation holds true here as well.
+We can also use parenthesis, and the Order of Operation holds true here as well.

 ```swift
 (3 + 2) * 8